Using EXPLAIN and Execution Plans in SQL

 Once you have analyzed the execution plan using EXPLAIN, you can take steps to optimize the query.
 Here are some common optimizations based on execution plan analysis:

-• Index Usage: If the query does not use an index, consider creating one on the columns that are frequently used in WHERE, JOIN, or ORDER BY clauses.
+- Index Usage: If the query does not use an index, consider creating one on the columns that are frequently used in

-• Reducing Rows Scanned: If the query scans a large number of rows, try to reduce the number of rows processed by filtering earlier with more selective WHERE clauses.
+ALLorSCAN), consider rewriting the query or adding indexes to improve performance. - Reducing Rows Scanned: If the query scans a large number of rows, try to reduce the number of rows processed by filtering earlier with more selective

 Conclusion